gummikana/NoMoreMeat/rules.md

 Follow the serving instructions of the pan (explained below).
 Note that unless one or more of the players have been eliminated, the player who placed the last card into the pan gets the first and last cards dealt, while everyone else gets only one.

-The cards are placed face up in front of the player they were served to and take effect in the order received.
-The cards are consumed and go to the discard pile (see Consumption below).
+The cards are placed face up in front of the player they were served to.

 Shuffle
 -------